Linearized heat semigroups on Finsler measure spaces and some applications: Equivalent characterizations of Ric

 \section{Equivalent characterizations of Ric$_\infty\geq K$}

 In this section, we give several equivalent characterizations of Ric$_\infty\geq K$ by means of the linearized heat semigroup.
-In particular, we give the local (reverse) logarithmic Sobolev inequality and the gradient estimate for the positive solution to the heat equation on a complete Finsler measure space with Ric$_\infty\geq K (K\in \mathbb R$).
-As an application, we obtain an (exponential) decay or growth of Lipschitz constant along the heat flow depending on the sign of $K$.

-Let us first recall that Ohta's characterizations of Ric$_\infty\geq K$ in \cite{Oh3}. \begin{prop} (\cite{Oh3}) Let $(M, F, m)$ be an $n$-dimensional Finsler measure space.
+As an application, we obtain an (exponential) decay or growth of the Lipschitz constant along the heat flow depending on the sign of $K$.
+Let us first recall Ohta's characterizations of Ric$_\infty\geq K$ in \cite{Oh1} or \cite{Oh2}. \begin{prop} [\cite{Oh2}] Let $(M, F, m)$ be an $n$-dimensional Finsler measure space.
 Then, for each $K\in \mathbb R$, the following statements are equivalent.

 (1) Ric$_\infty\geq K$.

 (2) The improved Bochner inequality holds on $M_h$ for all $h\in C^\infty(M)$.